wozo/Leaflet-Maps-Marker/readme.txt

 = v1.7 - xx.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.7)
 * NEW: Wikitude World Browser now displays custom marker icons instead of standard icon from settings
+* CHANGED: default font color in popups to black due to incompabilities with several themes

 = v1.6 - 14.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.6)